It opens your abdomen (belly), where urine leaves your body.

 You should change your bag system every 3 to 4 days.
 If urine is leaking from your pouching system, change it right away.
 It is best to change your pouching system in the morning before drinking any liquids.
 Usually, less urine comes out of your stoma in the morning.

 The first few times you change your bag system, you will be in your hospital bed.
-As you recover, you can begin to change your bag system wherever you are most comfortable.
+As you recover, you can change your bag system wherever you are most comfortable.
 Many people like to stand in the bathroom in front of the mirror.

 What to do if you see blood on your stoma?

 Your stoma has many blood vessels and can bleed easily.
-It is normal to see a small amount of blood on the gauze or tissue when you are cleaning the stoma.
+It is normal to see a small amount of blood on the gauze or tissue when cleaning the stoma.
 The bleeding should stop on its own in a few minutes.

 If you take a blood thinner or aspirin, you may bleed easier and for longer.
 Apply pressure to the stoma to help stop the bleeding.